 Hair: Brown, Kinky, Medium

-I make this serum at the start of every week and it lasts for 3-5 days max in the fridge, in an amber glass bottle which stops UV sun rays from damaging the vitamin c (vitamin c is very unstable once it is mixed with water, keeping it for longer will mean it won't work and can cause damage to skin cells) but it is well worth it.
+I make this serum at the start of every week and it lasts for 3-5 days max in the fridge, in an amber glass bottle which stops light from damaging the vitamin c (vitamin c is very unstable once it is mixed with water, keeping it for longer will mean it won't work and will degrade which can cause damage to skin cells).
 Vitamin C contributes to the production of collagen in the skin, and its acidic nature helps remove scars, dead skin, and discolouration which provides an even skin tone.
 Ever since I have started using this serum, I have not had any new spots, my dark circles under my eyes are barely noticeable, and my skin is smoother, plumper and looks the best I have seen it in a long time.
 After the first night of using this I saw results which have only gotten better with continued use and I have been receiving compliments about how nice my skin looks now.
-I use one level teaspoon of vitamin c (not heaped) with 8-10 teaspoons of water (9 teaspoons will make a 10% formula of vitamin c, its best not to use a percentage higher than 20% which would be 4 teaspoons of water), it is important not to use too much vitamin c or else you could burn skin with the acid, when done correctly its completely fine so dont worry lol, you can purchase litmus paper to check the acid levels if you have concerns.
+I use one level teaspoon of vitamin c (not heaped) with 8-10 teaspoons of water (about 9 teaspoons will make a 10% formula of vitamin c, its best not to use a percentage higher than 20% which would be about 5 teaspoons of water), it is important not to use too much vitamin c or else you could burn skin with the acid, when done correctly its completely fine so dont worry lol, you can purchase litmus paper to check the acid levels if you have concerns.
 I hope more people try this as it is a brilliant skin treatment.

 7 of 9 people found this helpful.